Nilzor/ticki-issues/README.md

-# ticki-issues
+# Ticki issue tracker
-Issue tracker for Ticki for Windows Store
+This is a repository to track issues for [Ticki for Windwos](http://ticki.nilsenlabs.com/ticki-google-tasks-for-windows-10.php)